 Other than its award-winning open world, what’s really impressive about The Elder Scrolls V: Skyrim is the incredible amount of lore in it.
 Lore presented via in-game books.

 What are the most notable video game titles featuring hell as a setting?
 There are many!
 But few depicts the infernal underworld as a place of divine punishment and redemption.

 A “factsheet” about the legendary Konami video game series, Castlevania.
 Incidentally, also my favourite platformer since 1986.

-I adore European castles.
-A love that began when I played my first Castlevania game in 1986.
+During my Eurotrips, nothing delighted me more than to explore exotic European castles.
+This love began when I played my first Castlevania game in 1986.